-- The committee must consist of at least four University of Pittsburgh faculty members. - The committee chair and at least one other member must be on the core faculty list of the Human Genetics Department. - Half or more of the members must be on the core faculty list of at least one Pitt Public Health department. - Half or more of the members must have graduate faculty status. - One of the Pitt faculty on the committee must not be on the core list of the Human Genetics Department.
+• The committee must consist of at least four University of Pittsburgh faculty members.

+- The committee chair and at least one other member must be on the core faculty list of the Human Genetics Department.
+However, the Human Genetics Department recommends that three members of the committee should be core faculty members in the Department. - Half or more of the members must be on the core faculty list of at least one Pitt Public Health department. - Half or more of the members must have graduate faculty status. - One of the Pitt faculty on the committee must not be on the core list of the Human Genetics Department.